 Bacteria can enter from cuts and damage to the plant and fruits, so be careful when you support tomato plants.
 Tying them up increases the odds of a cut in the plant, so use cages to support your tomato plants.
 Or, use something soft like fabric strips or pantyhose if you must support them with ties.

 An ounce of prevention is, in this case, worth pounds of fungicides and rotten tomatoes!
-Start well in the beginning of the season, and you’ll harvest plenty of delicious, organic tomatoes later on.
+Start well at the beginning of the season, and you’ll harvest plenty of delicious, organic tomatoes later on.